-- XSS vulnerabilities occur for two reasons either the input from the user is not validated before sending it to the server or the output received to the browser is not HTML encoded.
-Keeping in mind the disastrous impact of XSS vulnerability and protecting the privacy of users, it is very important to find whether the web application is vulnerable to XSS or not.
+- XSS vulnerabilities occur for two reasons: either the user’s input is not validated before sending it to the server, or the output received to the browser is not HTML encoded.
+Keeping in mind the disastrous impact of XSS vulnerability and protecting users’ privacy, it is essential to find whether the web application is vulnerable to XSS.

-- Although XSS is difficult to identify and remove, the best way to check is to perform the security review of the code and check for all the places where the input from the HTTP request can make its way to display as Output in an application.
-Using the automatic vulnerability scanner tools which include specialized XSS scanner module to scan the whole web application can also help in scanning and finding the vulnerabilities in an application.
+- Although XSS is difficult to identify and remove, the best way to check is to perform the code’s security review and check for all the places where the input from the HTTP request can make its way to display as Output in an application.
+Using the automatic vulnerability scanner tools, which include a specialized XSS scanner module to scan the whole web application, can also help in scanning and finding the vulnerabilities in an application.

 How to Prevent XSS?

-- XSS is a code injection vulnerability, so it is very important to encoding the data which is sent to the server and the data which comes from the server to the browser of a user.
+- XSS is a code injection vulnerability, so it is essential to encode the data sent to the server and the data that comes from the server to the browser of a user.

-Some points need to be focussed to prevent XSS:
+Some points need to be focussed on preventing XSS:

 - Developers should sanitize the input and should never output the data directly received from the user without validating it.

-XSS attacks are dangerous and can harm the privacy of the user and steal the data unless the normal user browses the application carefully.
-So developers while developing the application should follow the strict security rules especially for both data and server so that the application is least vulnerable to XSS and more user’s can rely on it.
+XSS attacks are dangerous and can harm the user’s privacy and steal the data unless the normal user browses the application carefully.
+While developing the application, developers should follow strict security rules, especially for both data and server, so that the application is least vulnerable to XSS and more users can rely on it.